Rnd-Guy/Prototype-shooter/README.md

 #####Feature progress:
 Feature | Description | Progress
 :---:|---|---
-Gamestates|Seperate the game state with the main menu and be able to switch between them freely|100% Pause|Be able to pause the game|100%
+Pause|Be able to pause the game|100%
 Retry|Be able to start over|100%
-Player|Player sprites, lives, shooting, collisions and movement|90% Boss|Boss sprites, life, shooting, collisions and possibly movement|80% Powers|Red, yellow and blue powers for boss and player|66% Bullets|Bullet mechanics and collisions|100% Beams|Laser beam mechanics and collisions|100%
+Player|Player sprites, lives, shooting, collisions and movement|100% Boss|Boss sprites, life, shooting, collisions and possibly movement|100% Powers|Red, yellow and blue powers for boss and player|100% Bullets|Bullet mechanics and collisions|100% Beams|Laser beam mechanics and collisions|100%
-Blue power|Haven't come up with one yet|0%
+Blue power|Extra lives (may remake into a less boring power later)|100%

 #####To-do list:
-Add blue power
+Add better blue power (sometime later)
 Add a game-over screen when the player runs out of lives
+Add a victory screen
 Fix bug where player lasers spawn off-center (most notable when firing whilst moving left or right) [Release .exe only] Find out why the pause menu doesn't display correctly (functions as normal however) despite no source code changes between debug and release

 #####Changelog:
 Version | Description
 ---|---
-v0.3.0 | Rebalanced power levels and finished boss attacks. v0.2.1 | Added more lasers for yellow power level 3-5 and added some more boss attacks v0.2.0 | Reshuffled folders and project files to a more standard format.
+v0.3.1 | Added blue power which just gives extra lives. <br>Added shift button to slow down movement and reveal player hitbox. v0.3.0 | Rebalanced power levels and finished boss attacks. v0.2.1 | Added more lasers for yellow power level 3-5 and added some more boss attacks v0.2.0 | Reshuffled folders and project files to a more standard format.